-Today I am sharing my top 8 tips for staging your home when selling your house.
+Today I am sharing my 8 simple home staging tips to sell your house fast!
 This is the third home I have staged and I absolutely LOVE this part of selling our homes.
-I hope my tips help you achieve top dollar for your house!
+I know these tips will help you achieve achieve top dollar for your house!

 1. Know Your Buyer